revoltchat/rfcs/rfcs/rfc-0000-alt-text.md

 # Summary

-Alt text on images is important for enhancing the accessibility and overall user experience with users that are blind or low-vision .
+Alt text on images is important for enhancing the accessibility and overall user experience with users that are blind or low-vision.

 # Motivation